segfaultxavi/xymdoom/README.md

 * Supporting other operating systems should be easy, since this is just a Python script.

-* Show current wallet balance and update it periodically.

 * Add doors which open by paying.

 * A private key is published on GitHub.
 This is not a recommended best practice.